-A button is a touch sensitive area that has two bitmaps associated with it.
+A button is a touch-sensitive area that has two bitmaps associated with it.
 These bitmaps correspond to the two states of the button -1) normal /not pressed and 2) active / pressed.
 This allows a button to look like any GUI object including pushbuttons, toggle switches, radio buttons, check boxes, and so forth.

 There are two major types of buttons: normal (momentary) and latching.
 A momentary button changes visual state only when pressed.
 This is like a momentary pushbutton or a keyboard key.
 A latching button is like a checkbox - press and release it once and the checkbox is filled, press and release again to clear it.
+See SET TOUCH CHARACTERISTICS for information on hotspot touch characteristics (notify on press, release, typematic, etc).